 When you are in Gonzales, you'll notice that it is more blue-collar than most other communities in America.
-43.58% of Gonzales’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Gonzales is a city of service providers, farmers, fishers, or foresters, and sales and office workers.
-There are especially a lot of people living in Gonzales who work in farm management occupations (17.83%), office and administrative support (8.41%), and sales jobs (8.38%).
+44.54% of Gonzales’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Gonzales is a city of farmers, fishers, or foresters, service providers, and sales and office workers.
+There are especially a lot of people living in Gonzales who work in farm management occupations (21.40%), sales jobs (8.75%), and office and administrative support (8.72%).

-Gonzales is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Gonzales does not have a public transit system used by locals to get to and from work.

 Gonzales is an extremely ethnically-diverse city.
 The people who call Gonzales home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Gonzales, accounting for 93.10% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Gonzales, accounting for 93.67% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Gonzales residents report their race to be White, followed by Asian.
-Important ancestries of people in Gonzales include German, Irish, Portuguese, and Jordanian.
+Important ancestries of people in Gonzales include German, Irish, Jordanian, and Portuguese.